-Fragility fractures occur when the bones have become fragile due to low bone mass secondary to osteoporosis.
-You are at risk of broken bones if you have osteoporosis, a disorder where your bones have lost strength due to age, lifestyle behaviors, medications or other conditions.
+You are at risk for broken bones if you have osteoporosis, a disorder where your bones have lost strength due to age, lifestyle behaviors, medications or other conditions.
 The bones of your back, wrist, and hip are more easily broken in people with osteoporosis.
 It is most common in the elderly.
-Patients who have had one fragility fracture have up to an 11% risk of a second fracture within 3 years of the initial injury.
-Fractures like yours often will occur because of poor bone health.
-There are 7 times more fragility fractures than there are heart attacks, and 11 times more than breast cancer or prostate cancer in the US each year.